nxp-imx/keyctl_caam/README.md

 	   -s generate a black key from random with the size given in the next argument -t generate a black key from a plaintext given in the next argument
 	<key_val> the size or the plaintext based on the previous argument (<key_mode>)
-import <blob_name> <key_name>
+	<text_type> can be -h or -p (default argument is -p)
+	   -h generate a black key from the hex text that is provided in previous argument -p generate a black key from the plain text that is provided in previous argument import <blob_name> <key_name>
 	<blob_name> the absolute path of the file that contains the blob
 	<key_name> the name of the file that will contain the black key.
+derive  [-pass <pass_phrase>] [-md <digest>] [-S <salt>] <derived_key_name>
+	<pass_phrase> password value
+	<digest> Supported digest:-
+		 sha1
+		 sha224
+		 sha256
+		 sha384
+		 sha512
+		 Note:- Default algorithm is sha-256.
+        <salt> [Optional] The actual salt to use.
+			 8 bytes salt value needs to be provided.
+			 If salt value > 8 bytes, trim to 8 bytes.
+			 If salt_value < 8 bytes, zero padding is added.
+			 If no salt is provided, -nosalt option will be used.
+        <derived_key_name> Black key obtained after using PBKDF2
+			   derivation function.

 ```

 By default, the keys and blobs are created in KEYBLOB_LOCATION, which is /data/caam/.